 How is radiation therapy given for Merkel cell cancer (MCC)?

-When used to treat MCC, radiation is usually given 5 days a week for many weeks.
+When used to treat Merkel cell carcinoma, radiation is usually given 5 days a week for many weeks.
 The length of treatment might be shorter if the radiation is being used to relieve symptoms caused by cancer spread.

 Before treatments start, your radiation team will take careful measurements to decide the proper dose of radiation and know exactly where to aim the radiation beams.
 This planning session is called simulation.